Invasion of Yugoslavia: Local uprisings

 At the local level infighting by Yugoslav citizens started even prior to the arrival of Axis troops.
 Croats in the 108th Infantry Regiment of the 40th Infantry Division "Slavonska" rebelled on the evening of 7–8 April near Grubišno Polje, taking command of the regiment from its Serb officers.
 They were subsequently joined by the 40th Auxiliary Regiment and elements of the 42nd Infantry Regiment (also from the "Slavonska" Division).
 With the deteriorating situation in the area, the Yugoslav 4th Army's headquarters was moved from Bjelovar to Popovača.
 The rebellious regiments then entered Bjelovar, with the city's mayor Julije Makanec proclaiming an Independent State of Croatia on 8 April.
 Vladko Maček and ban Ivan Šubašić sent messages to the city urging the regiments to maintain their positions, but this was disobeyed by the rebel military and civil officials who waited for the arrival of the German army.

 On 10 April there were clashes between Ustaša supporters and Yugoslav troops in Mostar, the former taking control of the city.
 Several VVKJ aircraft were damaged and disabled on Jasenica airfield near Mostar, including several Dornier Do 17Ks and Savoia Marchetti SM-79 K bombers.

 On 11 April domestic Ustaša agents took power in Čapljina.
 They intercepted Yugoslav troops headed by rail from Mostar to Trebinje and disarmed them.
-A backup Yugoslav force from Bileća was sent in which retook the town on 14 April, before the arrival of the Germans in the coming days.
+A backup Yugoslav force from Bileća was sent in which retook the town on 14 April, before the arrival of the Germans in the following days.